GitHub Sensor User Guide

 ❌ No

-Glob patterns for repositories to exclude from the included set.
-Utilizes the same format as include_paths
+Repositories to exclude from the included set.

 incrementalScan